Friday, May 19, 2023

 After serving as president of Ohio State University and twice at West Virginia University, protestors called for the salary of Gordon Gee to be reduced or for him to resign as a result of enrollment declines that have led to a 10% reduction in programs and faculty.
 Gee's WVU debacle is perhaps a harbinger of what higher education has become - a commodity rather than a pathway to improve the human condition.
 Perhaps as an example, the "no-confidence" petition alleging that Gee mismanaged WVU's finances was overwhelming approved by faculty.
 The mismanagement accusation has stuck in contrast to previous circumstances that reflected "institutional awe" of administrative decision making.
 Gee was noted for flamboyant bowties and outspoken assertions, some of which contradict his more recent actionsProtests over Gee's presidency, and support from the WVU Board, continued until the last moment before cuts were enacted.
 Now that termination notices are out to professors sacrificed in the WVU cuts, the provost offered to hear them out but few have much hope that anything will change.

 Gee is one of the most obvious examples of what a British research study found is problematic about some higher education leaders - narcissism.
 Even though the methodology of the study might suggest caution in generalizing it, it isn't difficult to discern the impact when a narcissist is hired.
 In a hyper-competitive university environment, the constant need to claim excellence and superiority may end up causing leaders to advance themselves as much as their institution.
-Scott Green, former President of the University of Idaho, published a book on handling crises on campus that included urging institutional leaders to demonstrate empathy in their responses.
+Humility is a core value that leaders should cultivate and demonstrate by expressing curiosity and asking lots of questions.
+Scott Green, former President of the University of Idaho, published a book on handling crises on campus that included urging institutional leaders to demonstrate empathy in their responses, which is a type of humility that may be particularly important in times of crisis.

 The estimated exodus of 25% within one to two years and 55% of presidents at U.S. colleges and universities within 5 years is sobering.
 The lack of clarity regarding the role of Boards of trustees is clearly a precipitating factor.
 Boards at small colleges can be particularly dysfunctional as a result of hubris and over-confidence, the "bright shiny object" syndrome, fond memories of an institution that didn't exist, misplaced accountability, and inadequate data to support decision making.
 There are some pretty no-nonsense guidelines to cultivate a good relationship with a Board demonstrating that who's in charge and distrust can be avoided.
 The bottom line is that Presidents and their Boards need to have candid conversations about what they expect each other with a focus on achieving clarity and trust.